 CHAPTER FOUR

-DATA PRESENTATION, ANALYSIS, AND DISCUSSION
+DATA PRESENTATION AND DISCUSSION

 4.0 Introduction

 This chapter presents the experiences and perspectives of individuals in the Wa Metropolis on how radio is being used to combat drug abuse.
 It goes beyond programs and statistics and focuses on the real stories of people who engage with radio in different ways.
 Some create the content, others listen, and many have been influenced in meaningful ways by what they hear.
 In this context, radio becomes more than a source of entertainment.
 It becomes a companion, a guide, and for some, a source of strength in the fight against drug abuse.